thiagoa/dotvim/README.md

 ## Take a look at the built-in features

-Check out my well commented vimrc and the "bundle" dir, to see which plugins are installed.
+Check out my well commented vimrc file and the "bundle" dir, to see which plugins are installed.